High-Risk Pregnancy

 • Smoking, alcohol consumption, drug use, and obesity.

-• Previous history of preterm labor, miscarriage, or stillbirth, etc.
+• Previous history of preterm labor, miscarriage, stillbirth, etc.

 • HIV, herpes, hepatitis B, or other types of infections.

-Cocoon Hospital in Chandigarh (A leading high-risk Pregnancy Care Hospital) offers advanced monitoring and specialized support for both mother and baby before, during, and after delivery.
-Over 12 years of experience in caring for mothers and babies, with more than 18,000 deliveries and 17,000 babies born at the facility.
+Cocoon Hospital (a leading high-risk pregnancy care hospital) offers advanced monitoring and specialised support for both mother and baby before, during, and after delivery.
+Over 13 years of experience in caring for mothers and babies, with more than 20,000 deliveries and 20,000 babies born at the facility.

-Our hospital is equipped with high-resolution ultrasound and 3D/4D imaging, real-time assessment of fetal development, and a Level III Neonatal Care Unit to manage risks during pregnancy and delivery.
+Our hospital is equipped with high-resolution ultrasound and 3D/4D imaging, real-time assessment of foetal development, and a Level III Neonatal Care Unit to manage risks during pregnancy and delivery.

-Our diagnostic facilities, backed by a multidisciplinary team of experienced obstetricians, gynecologists, neonatologists, and nutritionists, protect both mothers and babies from hidden risks and support proper progress.
+Our diagnostic facilities, backed by a multidisciplinary team of experienced obstetricians, gynaecologists, neonatologists, and nutritionists, protect both mothers and babies from hidden risks and support proper progress.

 Our top services: